 - 1. This section is adopted under Section 245.005 of the Local Government Code to provide expiration dates for permits that lack an expiration date under applicable regulations.
 This section does not apply to a permit that is subject to an expiration date under the regulations applicable to the permit.
 For purposes of this section, a permit that is not subject to an expiration date is an "unexpired permit." - 2.
-If an unexpired permit was approved prior to the effective date of this ordinance, it shall expire two years after the effective date of this ordinance, unless the applicant submits evidence sufficient to show that progress towards completion of the project was made prior to expiration. - 3.
-Any permit or plan that is approved on or after the effective date of this ordinance that does not have an expiration date shall expire two years after the approval date. - 4.
-Any project that was approved prior to the effective date of this ordinance, shall expire five years after the effective date of this ordinance, unless the applicant submits evidence sufficient to show that progress towards completion of the project was made prior to expiration. - 5.
-For purposes of this section, progress towards completion of a project includes any one of the following: - a. an application for a plat or plan has been submitted and deemed complete; - b. a good-faith attempt has been made to file with the City or other regulatory agency an application for a permit necessary to begin or continue towards completion of the project; - c. costs have been incurred for developing the project including, without limitation, costs associated with roadway, utility, and other infrastructure facilities designed to serve, in whole or in part, the project (but exclusive of land acquisition) in the aggregate amount of five percent of the most recent appraised market value of the real property on which the project is located; - d. fiscal security has been posted with the City or other regulatory agency to ensure performance of an obligation required by that regulatory agency; or e. utility connection fees or impact fees for the project have been paid and the account is in good standing.
+If an unexpired permit was approved prior to the effective date of this ordinance, it shall expire five years after the effective date of this ordinance, unless the applicant submits evidence sufficient to show that progress towards completion of the project was made prior to expiration. - 3.
+Any permit or plan that is approved on or after the effective date of this ordinance that does not have an expiration date shall expire five years after the approval date. - 4.
+For purposes of this section, progress towards completion of a project includes any one of the following: - a. an application for a final plat or plan has been submitted and deemed complete; - b. a good-faith attempt has been made to file with the City or other regulatory agency an application for a permit necessary to begin or continue towards completion of the project; - c. costs have been incurred for developing the project including, without limitation, costs associated with roadway, utility, and other infrastructure facilities designed to serve, in whole or in part, the project (but exclusive of land acquisition) in the aggregate amount of five percent of the most recent appraised market value of the real property on which the project is located; - d. fiscal security has been posted with the City or other regulatory agency to ensure performance of an obligation required by that regulatory agency; or - e. utility connection fees or impact fees for the project have been paid and the account is in good standing.

-M. PROJECT CONSENT AGREEMENTS
+M. PROJECT CONSENT AGREEMENTS [SS4]